-4 If this procedure does not work, press and hold the power button until the computer turns off.
+4 If this procedure does not work, slide (in the direction of ▷ on the switch) and hold the power switch until the computer turns off.

-Turning off your computer with the Ctrl+Alt+Delete keys or the power button may cause loss of unsaved data.
+Turning off your computer with the Ctrl+Alt+Delete keys or the power switch may cause loss of unsaved data.